spatha0011/spatha_vsd-hdp/Day21/README.md

 ![Alt Text](Images/ctsn3.jpg)

-This image displays the **Hold Timing Report** in OpenROAD, showing timing paths with details such as:
+This image displays the **Hold Timing Report**, showing timing paths with details such as:

 - **Required Time**
 - **Arrival Time**
 - **Slack**